Certified Robustness to Data Poisoning in Gradient-Based Training: Introduction

-\paragraph{This Work: General Certificates of Poisoning Robustness.} In this work, we present an approach for computing sound and general certificates of robustness to poisoning attacks for any model trained with first-order optimization methods (e.g., stochastic gradient descent or Adam \citep{kingma2014adam}).
+\paragraph{This Work: General Certificates of Poisoning Robustness.} We present an approach for computing sound certificates of robustness to poisoning attacks for any model trained with first-order optimization methods, e.g., stochastic gradient descent or Adam \citep{kingma2014adam}.
+Unlike prior works we highlight that our guarantees of robustness apply to general poisoning adversaries, i.e., adversaries able to arbitrarily and adaptively modify a bounded number of training data and labels.
+Our analysis applies to a given model and training algorithm (without need for modification) and therefore can be used to analyze and investigate the poisoning robustness of various proposed defenses and benchmarks.
 The proposed strategy begins by treating various poisoning attacks as constraints over an adversary's perturbation `budget' in input and label spaces.
-Following the comprehensive taxonomy in \cite{tian2022comprehensive}, we view the objective of each poisoning attack as an optimization problem.
-We consider three objectives: (i) untargeted attacks: reducing the model test performance to cause denial-of-service, (ii) targeted attacks: compromising the model performance only on certain types of inputs, and (iii) backdoor attacks: leaving the model performance stable, but introducing a trigger pattern that causes errors at deployment time.
-Our approach then leverages convex relaxations of both the training problem and the constraint sets defining the threat model to compute \textit{a sound (but incomplete) certificate that bounds the impact of the poisoning attack.}
+Following the comprehensive taxonomy by \cite{tian2022comprehensive}, we view the objective of each poisoning attack as an optimization problem.
+Though our framework is general we explicitly consider three objectives: (i) untargeted attacks: reducing model performance to cause denial-of-service, (ii) targeted attacks: compromising model performance on certain types of inputs, and (iii) backdoor attacks: leaving the model performance stable, but introducing a trigger pattern that causes errors at deployment time.
+Our approach then leverages convex relaxations of both the training problem and the constraint sets defining the threat model to compute \textit{a sound (but potentially incomplete) certificate that bounds the impact of the poisoning attack.} In summary, this paper makes the following key contributions:

-\paragraph{Paper Outline.} The paper is organized as follows.
-We first review related works and provide a general framework for poisoning attacks, describing how our formulation captures the settings studied in prior works.
-We then present \textit{abstract gradient training} (AGT), our technique for over-approximating the effect of a given poisoning attack and discuss implementation details, including a novel, explicit formulation of CROWN-like bounds \citep{zhangEfficientNeuralNetwork2018} on the weight gradients.
-We conclude with extensive ablation experiments on datasets from household energy consumption, medical image classification, and autonomous vehicle driving.